jillian-walter/beautifulsoup-scraping-challenge/README.md

 BeautifulSoup allows us to import the data, filtering for article names & descriptions, and parse the HTML code.
 By creating a list and looping through the parsed HTML, we can get a clean read of the available article names on the websites and their previews/descriptions.

 **Part 2**
+In part 2 of the challenge, we take a similar approach to scraping web data using Beautiful Soup and Splinter, now extracting from an online table which has daily data on Mars weather & atmospheric pressure.

+This data can help us understand how time (rotations around the sun) differ from Earth, how average daily temperatures and atmospheric pressures differ by day and by month.
+Using this data, we find that about 1800 "Earth Days" (terrestrial days) exist in a Martian Year.

+This code also provides the functionality to explort data to a CSV file in your local drive.